-I’ve been doing web development since 1996.
+I’ve been doing web design and development since 1996.
 I spent several years designing and building web sites before interest in user interface design brought me into the software industry.
-From 1998 through 2003 I worked for several enterprise software companies designing the user interface for web-based applications.
+From 1998 through 2003 I worked for several enterprise software companies in the Bay Area designing the user interface for web-based applications.

 Elsewhere on the Web

 The online services I engage on are linked in the sidebar.

 Links to slides/video/etc. from my speaking engagements can be found here.

 alexking.org officially launched on November 1, 2002.
 It used a home grown templating system alongside a b2 powered blog.
 The blog was upgraded to WordPress, a golf blog

 and PunBB powered forums/ were added (the forums were removed some time back), and content grew and grew in the blog.

 It was probably in early 2004 when I was starting to feel growing pains with my templating system.
 When I built a new King Design web site in 2005 I used WordPress as the CMS platform.
 I’ve used WordPress to drive pretty much every site I’ve built since then.